piano-miles/Scratch-Userdata/README.md

 ## Dependencies

 To run the code, you will need Python 3 installed.
-The project uses the urllib3, json, time, threading, os, sys, tqdm, and requests libraries, all but the last two of which are in Python's standard library.
+The project uses the json, time, threading, os, sys, urllib3, tqdm, and requests libraries, all but the last three of which are already in Python's standard library.

-To install the required dependencies, run `python3 -m pip install tqdm requests` in your commandline.
+To install the required dependencies, run `python3 -m pip install -r requirements.txt` for Unix/macOS or `py3 -m pip install -r requirements.txt` for Windows in your commandline.

 ## Other Files